Carvago/career-framework/competencies.md

 Collaboration with others, documentation, relationships with others.

 - **Beginner**
-  - You are able to clearly communicate in English and articulate questions that others will understand.
+  - You are able to clearly communicate and articulate questions that others will understand.
   - You collaborate with team members in various roles (e.g. other engineers, PMs, designers) in regular manner.
   - You document the important learnings, practices and solutions in a way that helps others when they encounter similar issues.
   - You actively participate in internal meetings of your team and not just passively listen.